São Paulo FAQs

 While you're out and about exploring, we recommend you keep your valuables somewhere safe in your hotel room or at your Airbnb.

-• You can easily call Ubers to get around the city.
+You can easily call Ubers to get around the city.
 We recommend you select the Uber Black option.

 Each neighborhood in São Paulo is very walkable with shops and restaurants to explore.
 But we suggest calling a car to travel between neighborhoods.

+São Paulo is known for it's incredible and diverse food scene.
 The city is also a cultural hub with a world-class art and music scene and several other activities to partake in.
-We'll include a list of shops and activities in the coming months.

 General FAQs

-• Stylebar, full service and has several locations
+Stylebar, full service and has several locations

-• Studio Lorena, full service (Stephanie's go-to spot)
+Studio Lorena, full service

-• Marcos Proença, full service
+Marcos Proença, full service

-• Dry Club, hair only
+Dry Club, hair only

-• Bluma, hire a hair and make-up artist and they will come to your hotel or Airbnb (similar to Glamsquad in US)
+Bluma, hire a hair and make-up artist and they will come to your hotel or Airbnb (similar to Glamsquad in US)

 Traveling Around Brazil FAQs

-• We are so incredibly excited to celebrate with you in São Paulo.
+We are so incredibly excited to celebrate with you in São Paulo.
 Since you're traveling all this way, we wanted to share a few of our favorite trips you can take before or after the wedding.
 Brazil is a massive and diverse country, but here are a few options to help you get started!
 (And do not hesitate to reach out to us directly for more ideas.)

 If this is your first trip to Brazil, we recommend a few days in Rio de Janeiro.
 Only a 45-minute plane ride away, you'll have the opportunity to experience the “Cidade Maravilhosa”, as you've imagined and seen in books and movies.
 Filled with cultural landmarks, restaurants, and bustling beaches it's great for city explorers, culture lovers and anyone that loves a breathtaking view.